nopnop2002/esp-idf-bluetooth-remote/README.md

 	```

 Each device has a unique Remote device address.
-This allows you to communicate with specific devices.
+I think you can use this to communicate with specific devices.
+But I don't know how.
 ```
 I (3432) GATT_CLIENT: AB Shutter3
 I (3432) GATT_CLIENT: Device found AB Shutter3